How to Hire a Live Band for Your Event

 5. Contact and Inquire

-Once you have a shortlist of bands, reach out to them.
+Once you have some options listed, reach out to them!
 Inquire about their availability, pricing, and any specific requests you may have.
 Communication is key—make sure they understand your event’s vibe and expectations.

 Pro Tip - Ask as many questions as you can think to ask.
-You want to feel 100% comfortable and confident in your band or group, so don’t be afraid to keep the questions rolling.
+You want to feel 100% comfortable and confident in your band or group, so don’t be afraid to ask anything that comes to mind.

 6. Check Their Setlist